yahiarefaiea/rapida/README.md

 # Todos
 - [ ] Handle subdomains in BrowserSync
-- [ ] Split api error messages into an array using split and replace
+- [ ] Split api error messages into an array using lodash split and replace
+- [ ] Handling error in book author.email when unique is detected in controller handler function